eliasyaoyc/paxoskv/README.md

-## PaxosKv
+## Rust Paxos KV
-A simple key-value storage depend on paxos.
+A simple paxoskv is implemented through the rust language.